chmondkind/Ventilated_Hood/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Not following the guidelines layed out in the project plan, especially those concerning good documentation practice and deviation management
+* Not following the guidelines layed out in the project execution & quality plan, especially those concerning good documentation practice and deviation management

 ## Our Responsibilities